 4. Know the different ball types and sizes

 One of the main reasons trailers come off the hitch is due to incorrectly sized hitches and balls.
 There are many different hitch ball sizes, but the main three are 1-7/8”, 2”, and 2-1/8”.
 Each must match the hitch on the trailer.
 Just because the hitch locking lever closes doesn’t mean everything is okay.
 You can fit a 1-7/8” ball into a 2” hitch, but the hitch will be damaged during the trip and there is a very real risk of the hitch coming loose.
 The size of the hitch and ball is stamped into the top of the ball and hitch itself.
 It is a good idea to secure the hitch to the ball with a locking pin.
-This keeps the hitch lever opening, allowing the trailer to come unattached.
+This keeps the hitch lever from opening and allowing the trailer to come unattached.

 5. Working trailer lights are a must-have item

 Whether you are hauling at night or during the day, you must have working lights on your trailer or camper.
 Most trucks and SUVs come with a provision for connecting trailer lights to your vehicle’s lighting system, but there are several versions of trailer plugs, and most passenger cars do not have these provisions at all.
 NAPA Auto Parts Stores have all the connections you could need from adapters to complete wiring harnesses for most vehicles.
 Don’t go out on the road with a trailer unless it has operational brake and turn lights.
-Not only is unsafe to drive without trailer lights, it is illegal.
+Not only is it unsafe to drive without trailer lights, it is illegal.
 Luckily trailer lights are simple and rewiring one is fairly straight forward.
 If you are only towing as a one-time thing, you can opt for a set of magnetic trailer lights that plug into your existing vehicle and are easily removed.
 You can find those at NAPA Auto Parts Stores as well.

 6. Know the different hitch types and sizes